CycloneDX/sbom-utility/README.md

 The utility supports the following commands:

 - **[license](#license)**
-  - **[policy](#policy-subcommand)** - lists software and data license information and associated license usage policies as defined in the configurable `license.json` file.
+  - **[list](#license-list-subcommand)** produce listings or summarized reports of license data contained in a BOM along with license "usage policy" determinations using the policies declared in the `license.json` file.
-  - **[list](#list-subcommand)** produce listings or summarized reports of license data contained in a BOM along with license "usage policy" determinations using the policies declared in the `license.json` file.
+  - **[policy](#license-policy-subcommand)** - lists software and data license information and associated license usage policies as defined in the configurable `license.json` file.

 - **[query](#query)** produce data listings or custom reports from BOM data using SQL-style query statements (i.e., `--select <data fields> --from <BOM object> --where <field=regex>`).